jax-ml/jax/docs/notebooks/shard_map.md

   print(e)
 ```

-To make the types match, we need to apply `jax.lax.pvary` to some arguments to
+To make the types match, we need to apply `jax.lax.pcast` to some arguments to
 the `scan`:

 ```{code-cell}